The Sound of SXSW: How Allen & Heath Powers Austin’s Most Iconic Festival

 Iconic music venue Stubb's indoor stage SXSW performance in 2011.

 Austin’s venues are just as important as the artists.
 Stubb’s Bar-B-Q combines smoky food with an outdoor stage that hosts headliners.
 ACL Live at The Moody Theater delivers world-class acoustics as the home of Austin City Limits.
 Mohawk offers multi-level energy, while Antone’s carries decades of blues history.
 The Continental Club has rocked since 1955, and The Parish is a fan favorite for its intimate feel.
 The Scoot Inn remains Austin’s oldest beer garden, and the Lady Bird Lake Stage pulls the biggest crowds under the Texas sky.
-Even Central Presbyterian Church transforms into one of SXSW’s most unique acoustic venues.

 Conclusion: Why You Should Take a Closer Look at SXSW